vkcode7/cpp/README.md

 ## User defined DataTypes and map/set/unordered_map/uo_set

-For user defined types we need to implement certain extra operators and a hash function as in example below:
+For user defined types we need to implement certain extra operators (<, ==) and a hash function as in example below, without these 3, the code wont compile:

 In this example: